 - Leave the carpet to air dry.
 You can shorten the drying period by using a fan.

 You noticed that I ended all my stain removal methods by vacuum cleaning.
 Generally, this is the method that follows stain removal.
 It prolongs your carpet’s cleanliness.

-When you are vacuuming the carpet, do it thoroughly with slow and steady movements.
+When vacuuming the carpet, do it thoroughly with slow and steady movements.
 Being overly rough can damage the carpet’s weave.

 I would recommend not to use brush roller or beater bar attachments.
 These tools can cause damage to the weave of the carpet.

-Use a high suction vacuum or the one designed for laminate flooring.
+Use a high-suction vacuum or one designed for laminate flooring.
 It is best to remove the stain without ruining the texture.

 The following are some of the frequently asked questions as far as cleaning of the Berber carpet is concerned.

 Please check these resources for more information about Berber carpets:

 - What is the best method for cleaning Berber carpets?